Jian Ma (computational biologist)

 Jian Ma (Chinese: 马坚) is an American computer scientist and computational biologist.
 He is the Ray and Stephanie Lane Professor of Computational Biology in the School of Computer Science at Carnegie Mellon University.
 He is a faculty member in the Ray and Stephanie Lane Computational Biology Department.

 His lab develops AI/ML methods to study the structure and function of the human genome and cellular organization and their implications for health and disease.
 During his Ph.D. and postdoc training, he developed algorithms to reconstruct the ancestral mammalian genome and evolutionary history.
 His research group has recently pioneered a series of new machine learning solutions for 3D genome organization, single-cell epigenomics, spatial omics, and complex molecular interactions.
-His lab also explores large language models to uncover gene regulatory mechanisms and the intricate connections among cellular components, with the aim of driving discovery and guiding experimentation.
+His lab also explores large language models, generative AI, and agentic AI to uncover gene regulatory mechanisms and the intricate connections among cellular components, with the aim of driving autonomous discovery and experimentation.

 He received an NSF CAREER award in 2011.
 In 2020, he was awarded a Guggenheim Fellowship in Computer Science.
 He received the Allen Newell Award for Research Excellence (2025).
-He is an elected Fellow of the American Association for the Advancement of Science, the American Institute for Medical and Biological Engineering, and the International Society for Computational Biology.
+He is an elected Fellow of the American Association for the Advancement of Science, the American Institute for Medical and Biological Engineering, the International Society for Computational Biology, and the Association for Computing Machinery.

 He leads an NIH 4D Nucleome Center to develop machine learning algorithms to better understand the cell nucleus.
 He served as the Program Chair for RECOMB 2024.
-He is also a member of the Scientific Advisory Broad of the Chan Zuckerberg Biohub Chicago (CZ Biohub Chicago) and the RECOMB Steering Committee.
+He is also a member of the Scientific Advisory Board of the Chan Zuckerberg Biohub Chicago (CZ Biohub Chicago) and the RECOMB Steering Committee.
+He is an editor of Genome Research.

 In 2024, he launched the Center for AI-Driven Biomedical Research (AI4BIO) at CMU, which will be a catalyst for innovations at the intersection of AI and biomedicine across the School of Computer Science and campus.